SA to halt overseas arrivals after bungle

 She wore a mask while travelling to SA and made herself known to airport authorities and was then escorted out by police.

-When tested again, she returned the positive result, becoming the state’s 440th case of COVID-19 and the first for almost three weeks.
+When tested again, she returned the positive result, becoming the state’s 440th COVID-19 case and the first for almost three weeks.

-The woman was returned to quarantine while almost 20 close contacts were also ordered into self-isolation.
+The woman was returned to quarantine while almost 20 close contacts were ordered to self-isolate.

-After initially saying Victorian officials did not tell them when the woman would arrive, Chief Public Health Officer Nicola Spurrier issued a statement on Thursday conceding the flight information was passed on.
+After initially saying Victorian officials did not tell them when the woman would arrive, Chief Public Health Officer Nicola Spurrier apologised and said an email had been sent but had been overlooked.

-“Due to an administrative oversight, we can confirm the relevant flight details involving an overseas traveller arriving in South Australia were provided to SA Health prior to their arrival,” Professor Spurrier said.

-“What this issue has highlighted is the need to strengthen the processes involving travellers arriving from overseas and travelling between states during their quarantine period.”
+Professor Spurrier said the error had already prompted a review of SA Health processes and she had also spoken to her Victorian counterpart, Brett Sutton.

+“We need to just sit back and look at the process and make sure we have it as tight as possible,” she said.

+“So let’s halt the process and let’s improve it.
+But we do need to do it quickly.”

-After SA’s initial comments, Victorian Chief Health Officer Brett Sutton said South Australia was told of the woman’s travel details and he had the email to prove it.
+After SA’s initial comments, Professor Sutton said South Australia was told of the woman’s travel details and he had the email to prove it.

-“I’m not sure why there is a misunderstanding about having been informed, but that email was sent and South Australian authorities were alerted about the time and flight details,” Professor Sutton said.
+“I’m not sure why there is a misunderstanding about having been informed, but that email was sent and South Australian authorities were alerted about the time and flight details,” Prof Sutton said.